IBM/rotisserie/README.md

  $ npm install .
 ```

-* Build and Push the Docker Image
+* Build and Push the Docker Image.
+You would need to push it if you want to deploy the application in Kubernetes.

 ```shell
 $ docker build -t <docker_username>/pubgredzone-ocr -f deploy/images/ocr.Dockerfile